cesarderio/reading-notes/401d8/class08.md

 * Following Rules and Regulations: Helps orgs keep inline with data protection laws and meet requirements.
 This can help organizations avoid penalties and legal issues related to mishandling data.

 * Preventing Internal Threats: Identifies and stops insider threats inside organization.
-User actions and behavours are monitored for misuse or dangerous data protection violations.
+User actions and behaviors are monitored for misuse or dangerous data protection violations.